sebastianljunggren/cloud-workshop/README.md

 A workshop for creating, deploying and evaluating a simple API to the cloud.

+## The challenge

+The goal of the hackathon is to implement the API specification below the cloud.
+Any AWS services available can be used in one region on an account with the default account limits.

+The implementations will be evaluated based on their

+* Performance (by running load tests)
+* Cost effectiveness (by checking cost of all services in the region)

 ## API specification

 The API consists of one resource for creating, updating and listing quoutes.
 The API is RESTful and JSON-based.